mlgid-project/pygid/README.md

 Ref.: https://www.silx.org/doc/pyFAI/latest/usage/cookbook/calib-gui/index.html
  please use the Detector_config with the orientation set to 3 for the script to work correctly.

-In case of angular scan, it is possible to load not only a single ai but also a list of incident angles, or a command that was called for the measurement of the angular scan using scan key as: scan = "ascan om 0.0400 0.1000 12 3" or "0.0400 0.1000 12".
-The ai list will be calculated automatically based on the scan string.
-3. Create  ExpMetadata and SampleMetadata class element with a description of the experiment and the samples that you want to save with converted images in an NXsas format.
+3. Create instances of ExpMetadata and SampleMetadata classes with a description of the experiment and the samples that you want to save with converted images in an NeXus format.
 All fields as well as the class element are optional.
-All fields are optional.
+However, we highly recommend to add the following metadata:
 ```python
 exp_metadata = pygid.ExpMetadata(
           start_time = r"2021-03-29T15:51:41.343788",